 If you're looking for dahlias to use for cut flower arrangements, go for longer stemmed varieties.
 The more you cut, the more the plants produce!

 To get good, long dahlia stems and larger (but fewer) flowers, cut off all side growths 60cm below the growing tip.
-This allows plenty of stem for cutting these if you want to arrange them in vases indoors and also allows lower shoots to go on growing and producing replacement stems.
+This allows plenty of stem for cutting these if you want to arrange them in vases indoors.
+And, it also allows lower shoots to go on growing to produce replacement stems.

-What to do with dahlias in winter
+What should you do with dahlias in winter?

 Problems to look out for with dahlias

-- Dahlias can be prone to pests including snails, earwigs and aphids, so check them regularly for signs of infestations.
+- Dahlias can be prone to pests including snails and aphids, so check them regularly for signs of infestations.
 Pick off snails or catch them in beer traps.
 You can use chemicals to get rid of aphids, but a more environmentally-friendly option is to introduce natural predators such as ladybirds and hoverflies.
 Our guide on how to get rid of aphids is full of useful advice.

 Where to buy dahlias